REASON AND VALUES EXEMPLIFIED IN GENDER

 Catholic Women’s organizations (WUCWO) in April 2023 Pope

-Francis expressed the basically important observation of to find inspiration in their mission by looking to the example of the
+Francis expressed the basically important observation of to find inspiration in their

-have not heard of the Pope developing the question of authority in the family
+I have not heard of the Pope developing the question of authority in the family

 as related to the mutual duties in the interaction between the sexes.
 On the